KonnexionsGmbH/dcr/docs/index.md

 In this processing step, the document types listed in section 2.1.2 are converted to **`pdf`** format using [Pandoc](https://pandoc.org){:target="_blank"} and [TeX Live](https://www.tug.org/texlive){:target="_blank"}.
 In case of success the processing of the original document (parent document) is then completed and the further processing is carried out with the newly created **`pdf`** file (child document).
-In the event of an error, the original document is marked as erroneous and an explanatory entry is also written in the **`journal`** table.
+In the event of an error, the original document is marked as erroneous and an explanatory entry is also written in the **`document`** table.

 ### 2.1.6 Extract text and metadata from **`pdf`** documents (step: **`tet`**)

 In this processing step, the text and metadata of the **`pdf`** documents from 2.1.1, 2.3 and 2.4 are extracted and written to an **`xml`** file in **`tetml`** format for each document.
 The [PDFlib TET](https://www.pdflib.com/products/tet/){:target="_blank"} library is used for this purpose.
 In case of success the processing of the original document (parent document) is then completed and the further processing is carried out with the newly created **`xml`** file (child document).
-In the event of an error, the original document is marked as erroneous and an explanatory entry is also written in the **`journal`** table.
+In the event of an error, the original document is marked as erroneous and an explanatory entry is also written in the **`document`** table.

 ### 2.1.7 Store the document structure from the parser result (step: **`s_f_p`**)